how do I get my angelfish to breed?

 Angelfish Breeding Cycle

-The reproductive cycle of angelfish follows a unique pattern.
 About 2 to 3 days before they spawn, female angelfish expose their ovipositor.
 This is a small, tubular genital structure that is responsible for depositing their eggs.

-As the spawning time grows closer, the female will be seen cleaning out the nesting area more frequently.
 Males may also be observed cleaning leaves or rocks.
-However, they do not show strong preferences for what they clean.
-Likewise, they do not perform this behavior to the extent that females do.
+However, they don’t show strong preferences for what they clean.
+Likewise, they don’t perform this behavior to the extent that females do.

 Once the female angelfish has settled on her chosen nest site, she will skim the surface with her ovipositor before releasing her eggs.
 Males will then fertilize the eggs after they have been laid.